 Dan Ariely, the famed author and behavior economist, has mixed views on HDHPs.
 In an email exchange earlier this year, he says high deductible is the right approach since “insurance is not for repeated behavior…it’s for catastrophes we can’t afford, it’s not for the $100 or $200 here or there.”
 But in practicality, he worries that people avoid care if a plan “doesn’t provide for preventive care.”
 Well, we’re in luck.
 Enter the ACA, which mandates ten essential health benefits such as wellness visits and age-appropriate screenings.
 Not perfect, but a start.

-A prominent study looked at the impact of High Deductible Health Plans (HDHPs).
-A 35,000+ employee group went from a Rolls Royce plan with a $0 deductible, $0 out-of-pocket, to a HDHP with a $1-1.5k health savings account contribution and a $3,000 deductible.
-Spend declined ~12% (consistent with other studies I’ve read and analyses I’ve done that a 10% reduction in a plan’s benefit value leads to 5-6% lower spend).
-The study looked at claims for four years before and two years after.
+A prominent study looked at the impact of High Deductible Health Plans (HDHPs) over a six-year period1.
+A 35,000+ employee group went from a Rolls Royce plan with a $0 deductible, $0 out-of-pocket, to a HDHP with a $1,000 to $1,500 health savings account contribution and a $3,000 deductible.
+Spend declined ~12% 2.

 There are so many things in healthcare that won’t change (despite experiences, journeys, and countless vendors promising to bend the cost curve with low engagement programs that never pass plausibility tests).
 HDHPs are a natural route, especially when paired with an HSA contribution, and if lawmakers decide to add more services not subject to a deductible.